cdl-geneseo/geneseo-dictionary/M/Mouth-breather.md

 # Mouth-breather

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mouth-breather

 Created by  Unknown User (wlf1), last modified by  Unknown User (msc5) on Nov 19, 2012

 n.
 A completely moronic person, devoid of intelligence; as in, &quot;If you ask me, anyone who thinks Africa is a country is a complete mouth-breather.&quot;As of 2012, 30% knew the word and 0% believed it to be of local origin.(Craft, G-M, 2012)